QasimK/qasimk.github.io/collections/_posts/2022-12-01-water-company-scam.md

 The accumulated debt means ~20% of a typical water bill goes just to paying it off.

-Additionally, top executive and non-executive roles at these companies can pay over £1m in total pay with year-on-year increases well over the typical for their own employees.
+Additionally, top executive and non-executive roles at these companies can be paid over £1m in total with year-on-year increases well over the typical for their own employees.
 For example, United Utilities chief executive Steve Mogford's pay increased by 8% every year since 2013 to a total of £2.3m in 2018.